Uhuh/tts-helper-book/src/introduction.md

 Currently I'm the sole developer!
 [Hi!
 Here's my Twitter.](https://twitter.com/PankuRS)

+Because TTS Helper is an open source tool, all the code can be found on the GitHub. [https://github.com/Uhuh/tts-helper](https://github.com/Uhuh/tts-helper)

+All releases for TTS Helper will be available at [https://github.com/Uhuh/tts-helper/releases](https://github.com/Uhuh/tts-helper/releases)

+**TTS Helper will automatically update for you, so no need to download each time there's a new release.**

+## Support
+Reach out to the [TTS Helper Twitter](https://x.com/TTSHelper)

+If you prefer Discord, you can [join here](https://discord.gg/jNDjNVeuJp)

 ## TTS Helper utilities
 TTS Helper has a few things built in to make life easier.
 - **History** - This will show the currently playing and all completed or skipped redeems.